Depression And Anxiety Facts: The Correlation of These Disorders

 Get relief from anxiety and depression symptoms

-When someone lives with depression, they typically experience a complex set of symptoms, including feelings of despair, hopelessness, anger, and significant distress.
+When someone lives with major depressive disorder, they typically experience a complex set of symptoms, including feelings of despair, hopelessness, anger, and significant distress.
 They often feel lonely, even if many people surround them.
-With a depressed mood, they tend to struggle with having enough energy to get through the daily activities that they need to do.
+With a depressed mood, they tend to struggle with having enough energy to get through the daily activities that they need to complete.
 Some may not see the point in going through the motions of day-to-day tasks.
-In some cases, a person with depression may have thoughts about self-harm,* for which there is help available.
+In some cases, a person with depression may have thoughts about self-harm for which there is help available.

 With depression, life can seem overwhelming, even in everyday situations.
 People experiencing depression symptoms often pull away from their relationships and prefer to be at home.
 They might not want to face the world and may not believe they are worthy of love from partners, family members, and friends.